AmberLBurroughs/hoover/server/README.md

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. <!-- See deployment for notes on how to deploy the project on a live system. -->
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 What things you need installed before running this application.